Electronic Logging Device (ELD) FAQs

 - Location, engine use, speed, and other data captured by the devices can prove valuable during litigation or other legal proceedings, potentially protecting both the driver and company.

-What happens if an AOBRD stops working?
+What happens if an AOBRD or ELD stops working?

-If an AOBRD fails, the driver must:
+If an AOBRD or ELD malfunctions (is no longer functioning as a compliant recorder), the driver must: